mauro1998/nx-poc-test/README.md

 ## Quick Start

 1. Clone this repository
-2. Install global dependencies: `npm install -g @nrwl/cli @angular/cli ionic cordova native-run`
+2. Install global dependencies: `npm install -g @nrwl/cli @angular/cli @ionic/cli cordova native-run`
 3. Install local dependencies: `npm install`
 4. At this point you should be able to run both applications in a local server.